Elijah Alejo

 Elijah Christian Ong Alejo ([ɔŋ ʔɐˈlɛho]; born November 13, 2004) is a Filipino actress.
-She is known for her villain roles in Prima Donnas as Brianna and Underage as Chynna.
+She is known for both her antagonist role in Prima Donnas as Brianna and her protagonist role in Underage as Chynna.

+Early life and career

+She studied senior high school in Manila Central University, under the Science, Technology, Engineering and Mathematics (STEM) strand.
+She finished senior high school.
+She currently studies bachelor's degree in medical technology in the same school.

 In April 2020, she wrote her first Wattpad novel titled "Unexpectedly In Love".